 In short, a financial advisor typically gets paid one of three ways: fees, commissions, or both.
 Commissions are a sales charge for a product, so the amount of the commission depends on the product(s) being sold.
-Fees, on the other hand, pay for advice instead of a product, and the amount of the fee isn’t necessarily tied to the product.
+Fees, on the other hand, pay for advice instead of a product.
+Also, the amount of the fee isn’t necessarily tied to the product.
 Instead, it can be an asset-based fee calculated on the size of the account being managed, an hourly fee based on how long the advisor spends helping the client, or a monthly retainer that allows the client to have access to the advisor’s recommendations without having the advisor manage their investments.

 1: Commissions can create conflicts of interest.

 You can see that there is a monetary incentive for the advisor to offer the fund with a higher commission.
 It gets more complicated than that, but the core issue is that when compensation is tied to a specific product, the advisor has to wrestle with more issues than simply what is best for the client.
-It’s true that conflicts of interest can happen even in fee-only compensation structures, but it does minimize the possibility when compared to a commission fee structure, or a fee plus commission structure.
+It’s true that conflicts of interest can happen even in fee-only compensation structures.
+But the possibility is certainly minimized when compared to a commission or a fee-plus-commission structure.

 When commissions don’t exist and conflicts are minimized, the advisor is free to focus on advice related to things that matter more than a sales charge.
 Let’s take insurance, for example.
-A fee-only advisor doesn’t have an incentive to recommend $1 million of life insurance to a client if $500,000 would have been sufficient, because the advisor doesn’t get paid more depending on what the client buys.
+A fee-only advisor doesn’t have an incentive to recommend $1 million of life insurance to a client if $500,000 would have been sufficient because the advisor doesn’t get paid more depending on what the client buys.
 An advisor who also sells insurance, however, does have an incentive to offer more insurance than may be necessary, because insurance products typically involve commissions, and the higher the death benefit, the higher the commission.

 This same concept can be taken a step further.
 If an advisor is getting paid to offer advice rather than acting as a broker or salesperson, there becomes a sense of satisfaction and duty to offer quality, client-focused advice.
-It’s what the advisor does – they offer advice, they don’t offer a product.
+It’s what the advisor does — offer advice, not a product.
 Advisors who are primarily product salespeople may possibly view themselves as order takers, and they may not invest as much time and energy in offering the best possible advice.
 That’s not to say that all advisors who receive commissions are order takers, because that simply isn’t true.
 It is true that many advisors who receive commissions take a lot of time and effort to offer the best possible advice.
 However, their compensation structure isn’t necessarily aligned with that level of service.

 3: Fees for advice help the investor focus on what matters.